ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Unencrypted Resolver:
 : A DNS resolver using TCP or UDP port 53.

+Private IP: Any IP address reserved for local network unicast use (IPv4: {{!RFC1918}}, IPv6: {{!RFC4193}}).

+Public IP: Any IP address that is not a Private IP.
+(This definition is broader than necessary, but in this context it is safest to assume an address is public if there is doubt.)

 # DNS Service Binding Records

 DNS resolvers can advertise one or more Designated Resolvers that